Terms of Reference of the Audit Oversight Body

 AOB members:

 In order to perform their role effectively, each member of the Body should obtain an understanding of the detailed responsibilities of AOB membership as well as the PwC Audit business, audit operations, risks and regulatory environment.
-The members of the AOB (as at 15 August 2023) are:
+The members of the AOB (as at 1 July 2024) are::

 • Caroline Gardner, ANE, Chair of the AOB